bibbox/bibbox-documentation/docs/V4-ducumentation.md

 ## Initial Setup, Linux

-To install the and use the bibbox software please follow these instructions:
+To install and use the bibbox software please follow these instructions:

 ##### Install Docker Engine